Bonzay993/Assety/README.md

 - **Categories Page** – Manages documents marked with `category: true` in the same collection.
 These categories are reused when creating assets.
 - **Locations Page** – Handles documents marked with `location: true` so assets can be assigned physical locations.
 - **Search & Dashboard Widgets** – Query the company collection for asset tags, categories and locations to provide live suggestions and summary charts.
-- **Profile/Settings** – Reads and writes the user's record in the `users` collection, including configurable settings such as the idle timeout.
+- **Profile/Settings** – Reads and writes the user's record in the `users` collection, including configurable settings such as the idle timeout, dark mode preference, email notifications and language.
 - **Activity Log** – Displays entries from the `activities` collection, each linked to a user, company and optional `asset_id`.

 ### General Relationships